bradley-pearson6597/Appsilon-Marine-App/README.md

 * Information on vessel (Speed, Destination, Time for Distance & Distance Travelled).
 * Overall route of vessel (Mapped).
 ## Pre-Requsities
-Ensure all libraries in global file are installed on local machine.
+Ensure all libraries in global.R file are installed on local machine.